shaunmane/30-Day-Terraform-Challenge/Day1/day1-intro-to-terraform.md

 ## Additional Notes

-- I learned how important Terraform is for driving efficient DevOps processes for Software Development and Deployment.
+- Almost everything can be managed in code.
-- I learned the foundational principles of Terraform, and benefits such as version control, scalability, and flexibility across multiple vendors, etc.
+- Benefits of IAC such as version control, scalability, and flexibility across multiple vendors, etc.
-- I provisioned and destroyed my first NGINX webserver with Terraform.
-This helped me understand the basics of the Terraform workflow which Bryan spoke about earlier today.